 What is Sabril?

-Sabril (vigabatrin) is an anti-epileptic medication, also called an anticonvulsant.
+Sabril (vigabatrin) is an anti-epileptic medicine, also called an anticonvulsant.

 Sabril is used in combination with other medications to treat complex partial seizures in adults and children who are at least 10 years old.
 The powder form is used to treat infantile spasms in babies and children between the ages of 1 month and 2 years.

 To be sure Sabril is not causing harmful effects on your vision, you will need a thorough eye exam before you start taking the medication and then every 3 months during treatment, even if your vision seems normal.
 If you ever stop taking vigabatrin, you may still need to have eye exams every 3 to 6 months after your treatment ends.
 Do not miss any follow-up visits to your doctor.

 Before taking this medicine